 Jamie Johansson pouring some of his award-winning olive oil for customers.

 But I highlight my top favorite points about the GMO article here for readers who might want the short version.

-1. Jamie Johansson grows olive trees in California; but does not grow any biotech (GMO) crops.
+1. Jamie Johansson grows olive trees in

 2. He supports biotech crops because he personally believes it's a "Tool in the farmer's toolbox" we must have.